poulsbopete/webex-helper/README.md

-# AI Assistant Java Application
+# Webex AI Assistant Java Application

-This Java application provides an AI assistant that combines Elasticsearch vector database capabilities with OpenAI's GPT model to provide intelligent responses to user queries.
+This Java application provides an AI assistant that uses Elasticsearch semantic search capabilities to provide intelligent responses to user queries about Webex documentation.

 ## Prerequisites

 - Java 17 or higher
 - Maven 3.6 or higher
 - Elasticsearch Cloud deployment (with API key and endpoint)
-- OpenAI API key

 ## Setup